Zinabuf/GCIM/README.md

 ~~~

 **Example data**
-To conduct a GCIM analysis, we must use the same data format as GxEprs, especially in the discovery dataset.
+<div align="justify">To conduct a GCIM analysis, we must use the same data format as GxEprs, especially in the discovery dataset.
 However, there is a slight difference in the target dataset, as the square of the exposure variables is not required.
 Here is an example of analysis using the R script in the example directories.</div>

 Data structure
 To